Skip links

 About Dr. Jay Jindal

-Dr Jay Jindal is a highly experienced Consultant Audiologist with a doctorate in Audiology and over 20 years of clinical practice across both the NHS and private sectors.
-Having seen over 15000 patients in his clinics, he has extensive expertise in comprehensive ear care, vestibular and balance disorders, and paediatric audiology, including advanced behavioural and electrophysiological assessment of babies and toddlers.
+Dr. Jay Jindal is a highly experienced consultant audiologist with a doctorate in audiology and over 20 years of clinical practice across both the NHS and private sectors.
+Having seen over 15000 patients in his clinics, he has extensive expertise in comprehensive ear care, vestibular and balance disorders, and paediatric audiology, including advanced behavioral and electrophysiological assessment of babies and toddlers.

 Dr Jindal brings significant leadership, strategic, and governance experience, having successfully led an NHS audiology department and being on Council for a UK professional body of audiologists.
 His leadership has contributed to the delivery of high-quality, patient-centred services and the development of robust clinical pathways.